rackerlabs/rackspace-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 use rsync to migrate your server from the command line.
 See [Migrating a Linux server from the command line](/how-to/migrating-a-linux-server-from-the-command-line-1).

-#### Web Farm Framework on Windows 2008
+#### WFF on Windows 2008

-To migrate Internet Information Services (IIS) and SQL Server data on Windows 2008, you can use the Microsoft Web Farm Framework&reg;.
+To migrate IIS and SQL Server&reg; data on Windows 2008, you can use the Microsoft WFF.

 #### Web Deploy on Windows 2012

-To migrate IIS and SQL Server data on Windows 2012, you can use the Microsoft Web Deploy&reg; tool.
+To migrate IIS and SQL Server data on Windows 2012, you can use the Microsoft Web Deploy tool.
 See [Launch a Windows Web Farm with Web Deploy](/how-to/launch-a-windows-web-farm-with-web-deploy).

 #### Application-specific options